cloudflare/cloudflare-docs/content/load-balancing/local-traffic-management/_index.md

 ## Off-ramps

-You can use off-ramps to create a direct and secure way to connect into your networks that are not publicly available.
-Different architectures require different types of security implementations, which is why Cloudflare Load Balancing will integrate multiple off-ramps to the customer network to ensure that it is ready to handle customer requirements and integrations.
+Off-ramps create a direct and secure way to connect into your networks that are not publicly available.
+Different architectures require different types of security implementations, which is why Cloudflare Load Balancing will integrate with multiple off-ramps options, ensuring LTM is ready to handle your requirements and integrations.

 ### Use cases

-**Any requests originating from the public Internet and directed to a private/internal service address that is not publicly available or accessible.**
+**Any requests originating from the public Internet and directed to a private/internal service address that is not publicly available or accessible**

 You can route requests from the Internet to your internal services on internal IPs, such as accounting or production automation systems, using Cloudflare Tunnels.

-**Customers want the ability to intelligently route traffic.**
+**Intelligently route traffic**

-This will allow customers to benefit from failover for their private traffic and have the ability to monitor the health these targets directly rather than load balancing to a tunnel and monitoring the health of the tunnel itself.
+Benefit from failover for your private traffic and have the ability to monitor the health of these targets directly, rather than load balancing to a tunnel and monitoring the health of the tunnel itself.

-You can input your private targets in the same manner as you do today with public IPs, only needing to specify a VNet which is already configured with your tunnels and can utilize all of our applicable steering methods.
-You can monitor the health of these targets directly rather than only the tunnel health and leverage simple steering that Tunnels offers today.
+You can input your private targets in the same manner as you do today with public IPs, only needing to specify a VNet which is already configured with your tunnels.
+Then, you can utilize all of the applicable Cloudflare steering methods.

 ### Support